clockwork-xyz/update-solana/README.md

 # Update Solana

-A GitHub action that generates a PR to keep a workspace's cargo dependencies up-to-date with the latest stable release of Solana.
+A GitHub action that auto-generates a PR to keep a workspace's cargo dependencies up-to-date with the latest stable release of Solana.

 ## Usage